 Keep everyone informed:

 The most important step you can take as a company towards creating a safer Internet is to create awareness.
-Security breaches can frequently be avoided by keeping users and employees informed of safety basics like how to avoid dangerous content, how to create stronger and more effective passwords, why it’s important to log out of accounts.
+Security breaches can frequently be avoided by keeping users and employees informed of safety basics like how to avoid dangerous content, how to create stronger and more effective passwords, and why it’s important to log out of accounts.
 Closing these security gaps is one of the easiest steps you can take.

 Control data access: